I'm Your Girl (album): Release and promotion

-The lead single, title track "I'm Your Girl" features rapping by Eric Mun and Andy Lee prior to their debut with Shinhwa.
+The lead single, title track "('Cause) I'm Your Girl" features rapping by Eric Mun and Andy Lee prior to their debut with Shinhwa.
 The music video remained one of the most requested ones on popular music shows for 13 to 14 weeks.
-It collected four music show wins on the programs Live Young Times and Inkigayo.
-In 2001, the song was included on SM Entertainment's compilation album, SM Best Album 2.
+It collected four music show wins on MBC's Live Young Times and SBS's Inkigayo.

+In 2001, "('Cause) I'm Your Girl" was included on SM Entertainment's compilation album, SM Best Album 2.
 It was also included on their 2003 Japanese release of Korean songs, Beautiful Songs.
 A remixed version, featuring Japanese rapper Kreva, then a member of Kick the Can Crew, was included on the group's second single in Japan.
 A second single, "Oh, My Love", was released in March 1998.
 It achieved the top spot on Inkigayo on April 12, 1998.